 OHFA will not provide more than 50 percent of the total development costs.
-Exceptions will be considered for projects in Non-Participating Jurisdiction areas on a case-by-case basis, depending on funding availability.
+Projects located in Non-PJ locations may request an exception to this funding limit.

-Due to the need to meet mandatory set-asides, OHFA reserves the right to use OHTF, NHTF or any combination, regardless of the request.
+To meet mandatory set-asides, OHFA reserves the right to use OHTF, HOME, or NHTF or any combination, regardless of the request.
 Additionally, OHFA reserves the right to adjust the award based on the needs of the project as determined through the financial underwriting review.